 Quality anti-glare coatings reduce eye strain by eliminating surface reflections and providing additional eye protection from computer-type devices and other light sources.
-Blue light blocking glasses have recently been introduced to help diminish computer-related issues but further research is still needed.
+Blue light blocking reading glasses blocks out the simulating spectrum of blue light and adds another layer of eye protection.

 If your eyes are struggling to read through lenses that are less than totally clear, you will create eyestrain so one thing is for certain, quality optical lenses in your computer reading glasses will noticeably reduce your eye strain and discomfort.Renee